How to file an Oklahoma annual report

 Gather all your details before starting the filing process.
 Oklahoma's portal always requires your entity's exact legal name as registered with the Secretary of State, the street address of your principal office (no P.O. boxes are allowed), the name and physical address of your registered agent in Oklahoma, and a reliable contact phone number and email for state communications.

-Both the registered agent's and principal office addresses must be physical street locations within the United States.
+Both the Oklahoma registered agent's address and your principal office address must be physical street locations within the United States.
 P.O. boxes are only applicable for separate mailing addresses, provided you've included the physical location first.

 Consequences of not filing

 When you miss your annual certificate, Oklahoma's system shifts quickly from gentle reminders to serious consequences.
-Within 60 days of a missed deadline, your entity status changes to "delinquent" on the Secretary of State's website.
+Within 60 days of a missed deadline, your entity status changes to "delinquent" on the Secretary of State's website, per 18 O.S. § 2055.2 for LLCs and 54 O.S. § 500-809A for LPs.
 This public mark tells vendors, lenders, and potential partners you're out of compliance, damaging your credibility and potentially derailing deals already in progress.

 For LLCs, the situation worsens over time.
-After three consecutive years without an annual certificate, the state revokes your Articles of Organization.
-This effectively dissolves your company and strips away the liability protection separating your personal and business assets.
+Per 18 O.S. § 2012.1(B), after three consecutive years without an annual certificate, the state automatically cancels your Articles of Organization.
+This happens by operation of law; no affirmative state action is required.
+The cancellation effectively dissolves your company and strips away the liability protection separating your personal and business assets.
+Notably, no equivalent three-year automatic cancellation provision exists for LPs under Oklahoma's Uniform Limited Partnership Act.

 FAQs about Oklahoma's annual report